-Fill the cooling system with Extended Life Coolant (ELC).
+- Fill the cooling system with Extended Life Coolant (ELC).
 Refer to this Operation and Maintenance Manual, "Refill Capacities" topic (Maintenance Section) for more information on cooling system specifications.
-Do not install the cooling system filler cap.

-- 2. Start and run the engine at low idle.
+Do not install the cooling system filler cap. - 2.
+Start and run the engine at low idle.
 Increase the engine rpm to high idle.
-Operate the engine in order to open the engine thermostat.
+Operate the engine to open the engine thermostat.
 An open thermostat will allow any air in the system to be purged.
 Decrease the engine speed to low idle.
-Stop the engine. - 3.
-Maintain the coolant level at the maximum mark that is correct for your application. - 4.
-Clean the cooling system filler cap.
-Inspect the gasket that is on the cooling system filler cap.
-If the gasket that is on the cooling system filler cap is damaged, discard the old cooling system filler cap and install a new cooling system filler cap.
-If the gasket that is on the cooling system filler cap is not damaged, pressure test the cooling system filler cap.
+Stop the engine. - Maintain the coolant level at the maximum mark that is correct for your application.
+Refer to this Operation and Maintenance Manual, "Coolant Level - Check" for more information.

+4. Clean the cooling system filler cap and check the condition of the filler cap gasket (2).
+Replace the cooling system filler cap if the filler cap gasket (2) and sealing surface (1) are damaged.
+If the cooling system filler cap is not damaged, perform a pressure test on the filler cap.

 The correct pressure for the cooling system filler cap is stamped on the face of the cooling system filler cap.

-If the cooling system filler cap does not retain the correct pressure, install a new cooling system filler cap. - 5.
-Start the engine.
+If the cooling system filler cap passes the pressure test check, install the filler cap.
+If required install new cooling system filler cap.

+5. Start the engine.
 Inspect the cooling system for leaks and for proper operating temperature.